powervr-graphics/Native_SDK/BUILD.md

 git clone https://github.com/powervr-graphics/Native_SDK.git
 ```

-In case you opt to download the source directly as a .zip package, the 5.9 release the SDK uses submodules to clone several of the dependencies present in the /external folder (glm, glslang, pugixml and VulkanMemoryAllocator).
+In case you opt to download the source directly as a .zip package, since the 5.9 release the SDK uses submodules to clone several of the dependencies present in the /external folder (glm, glslang, pugixml and VulkanMemoryAllocator).
 You will need to fill the /source folders with the correct commit of each external repository.
 We recommend you do it pulling the SDK through git separately and running CMake which will download the content for you on the git version.
 Then you can place the contents of corresponding /source folder on your .zip download.

 ##  Repository Dependencies